EpistasisLab/Aliro/examples/Recurrent-Attention-Model/README.md

 ## Introduction

 The Recurrent Attention Model (RAM) [1] is a recurrent neural network that uses the REINFORCE algorithm [2] to take multiple *glimpses* of its 2D spatial input.
 At every time step, the RAM produces both the location for its next glimpse, and potentially an action, such as a classification of its input data.
 This example comes in both a standard version (requiring Torch7) and a Docker version (requiring Docker but not Torch7).

+This example has been adapted from [Recurrent Model of Visual Attention](http://torch.ch/blog/2015/09/21/rmva.html).

 ## Requirements (Torch7)